 4. Fiction Vs. Nonfiction

-Use up those paper Scholastic catalogs with this sorting activity!
-Students will cut out the covers of books and decide if the text is fiction or nonfiction.
+Grab some hula hoops and take them to the library for this sorting activity!
+Have your students pick out a few books and decide if the text is fiction or nonfiction.
 Some series rightfully earn a place in the overlapped region as creative non-fiction; think, the Fly Guy Presents… series!
+You could use Scholastic book magazines to cut out pictures of book covers for a desktop version for the class!

 5. Jan Brett Stories